isaxiong/tbs_dynamic_plugin/README.md

 # tbs_dynamic_plugin

-A Flutter Plugin For X5WebView with dynamic load x5 core which base on Google 'webview_flutter' Plugin
+A Flutter Plugin For X5WebView with dynamic load x5 core which base on Google webview_flutter Plugin

 ### 使用